githwxi/ATS-Xanadu/docgen/SYNTAX/XanaduConcreteSyntax.md

   for folding an unfolded value of some linear datatype (i.e., datavtype).
   This is a new concept in Xanadu, which does not have a counterpart in commonly used programming languages.
+- <code>$free</code>:
+  for freeing an unfolded value of some linear datatype (i.e., datavtype).
+  This is a new concept in Xanadu, which does not have a counterpart in commonly used programming languages.
 - <code>$lazy</code>:
   for forming a lazy-value (representing suspended computation).
 Note that Xanadu is a call-by-value language that supports lazy-evaluation.